satasuk03/auto-backtesting/docs/strategy-guide.md

 This document is a reference for implementing trading strategies using `backtesting.py` in this project.
 Read it fully before writing any strategy code.

+## Rules

+Read this file only as a syntax guide.
+But you have to create your own strategy from scratch.

 ---

 ## Project Layout